 - LIANZA (New Zealand)

 We’re also a member of the iSchools group, a partnership of the world’s leading information schools.

 The department is also a regular contributor to professional conferences and exhibitions such as American Library Association (ALA).
 We were recent exhibitors at this year's American Library Association (ALA) Annual Mid-winter Conference and Exhibition in Chicago, USA.

-We're the leading Information Science research group in Scotland
+We’re one of the leading Information Science research groups in Scotland

 Our library and information science research is world-class, focusing on the impact of information on people and society.
 We are directly engaged with library and information practice, including research and policy work with: